tech-data/cutomer-segmentation/README.md

 # cutomer segmentation
- use case of K-means to do a cutomer segmentation
+ use case of K-prototypes to do a cutomer segmentation